 1979: Led Zeppelin scored their eighth and final #1 album in the UK with their last studio album, In Through the Out Door.
 A week later, it went to #1 on the Billboard pop album chart in the US.

-1984: Stevie Wonder had his first and only #1 single in the UK with his international hit, “I Just Called to Say I Love You.”
+1984: Stevie Wonder had his only #1 single in the UK with his international hit, “I Just Called to Say I Love You.”

 1997: “Whole Lotta Love” by Led Zeppelin was released as the band’s first single in the UK, twenty-eight years after their second album first hit record stores.
 In 1969, the band and their manager, Peter Grant, had considered releasing the song as a single, but opted to stick with putting out just albums.
 Atlantic Records released a shorter edited version in the US to earn more radio airplay, which singer Robert Plant reportedly hated.
 Nonetheless, it reached #4 in the US, leading Atlantic Records’ British offices to consider releasing any Led Zeppelin song as a single in the UK, but the band still wasn’t interested in compromising their sound.
 Finally, in 1997, Led Zeppelin celebrated their 30th anniversary with the UK release of “Whole Lotta Love,” edited from the original 5:33 version to 4:50—not quite as short as the original 3:10 edit that had such success on American radio.
 The newly issued single made it to #21 on the UK chart—seventeen years after the band had broken up.

 Jimmie Rodgers, influential singer-songwriter and musician widely regarded as “the Father of Country Music,” was born in Meridian, MS in 1897.

 Harlan Howard, country songwriter whose songs have been recorded by several different artists, was born in Detroit, MI in 1927.